sanskaarz/LearnJS/README.md

 # [String Methods](https://www.w3schools.com/jsref/jsref_obj_string.asp)

-1. name.at("index") OR name["index"]               // Return index charctor from string
+1. name.at(index) OR name[index]               // Return index charctor from string
 6. name.charAt(index)                             // returns the character at a given index
 6. name.charCodeAt(index)                         // returns the unicode of character at a given index
 6. name.fromCharCode(CharCodeOfString);           // returns the string from unicode of character